 Many Podocarpus species are highly ornamental plants and have been introduced to horticulture in various parts of the world; some are important timber trees, mostly within their native ranges, but unsustainable harvesting has resulted in numerous species becoming of conservation concern (Farjon 2017).
-In horticulture, several of the tropical species are utilised within or near to their areas of natural distribution and a few are more widely grown still; some sub-tropical and warm-temperate species have become significant landscape plants, for example P. macrophyllus, which is valued as an ornamental in appropriate climatic zones on all the tree-growing continents.
+In horticulture, many species are utilised within or near to their areas of natural distribution and a few are more widely grown still; some sub-tropical and warm-temperate species have become significant landscape plants, for example P. macrophyllus, which is valued as an ornamental in appropriate climatic zones on all the tree-growing continents.
 The seven species distributed in the cool-temperate southern hemisphere have played a continuous albeit minor role in northern gardens since their introductions, where they are valued for their inferred rarity as much as their aesthetic (Grimshaw & Bayton 2009; Krüssmann 1985).

 In recent years the hardy shrubby species in particular have enjoyed a renaissance thanks to the breeding and selection of a considerable range of colour forms that have helped to earn Podocarpus, at last, a place in domestic northern gardens (Grimshaw & Bayton 2009).
 Several horticulturists have helped to revitalise interest in the genus, particularly the late Graham Hutchins of County Park Nursery (Essex, UK), and the late Derek Spicer of Kilworth Conifers (Leicestershire, UK) in whose memory this account of the genus is dedicated.

 Nevertheless, Podocarpus is a difficult genus to characterise in a horticultural reference work focused on truly temperate parts of world.
-It is a far more important genus in warmer regions such as Australia and parts of the southern USA than it is further north in our proper study area.
+It is a far more important genus in warmer regions such as Australia, New Zealand and parts of the southern USA than it is further north in our proper study area.
 Here, as with many other southern hemisphere plants, its two principle enemies are harsh winters and cool summers; its two principle allies being year-round precipitation and summer warmth.
 The problem is that across much of the northern hemisphere these qualities are mutually exclusive: hot summers tend to mean dry summers and/or cold winters, and year-round rainfall usually means cool summers.

 Consequently, the only species that are at all widespread in northern gardens are the ‘southern seven’, but even these are restricted to the few maritime areas that combine mild winters and abundant year-round precipitation.
 The greatest concentration of large examples in cultivation may be found across the island of Ireland and in western Britain, particularly in southwest England, but a few well-sited individuals have excelled in favourable gardens away from these areas (Tree Register 2022).
 Species like P. salignus and P. totara are grown in gardens on the Atlantic edge of Europe, particularly in Normandy, Brittany, and in the grounds of the castles and palaces of Sintra in Portugal (pers. obs.).
-Further south, in locations like Sintra, along the French and Italian Rivieras, around the Italian Lakes, and from the southern edge of our North American study area southward, are the better examples of warm-temperate species such as P. macrophyllus, for which even the warmest English counties are only just becoming warm enough, but with the exception of P. macrophyllus itself the podocarps are nowhere common.
+Further south, in locations like Sintra, along the French and Italian Rivieras, around the Italian Lakes, and from the southern edge of our North American study area southward, are the better examples of warm-temperate species such as P. macrophyllus, for which even the warmest English counties are only just becoming warm enough, but with the exception of P. macrophyllus itself very few species are commonly cultivated outside their native ranges.
 With adequate access to water many will thrive in gardens in California (it must be stressed that while heat is rarely an issue, podocarps are drought sensitive) and north up the Pacific seaboard in favourable spots to the Vancouver area in zones 8–9; several of the hardier species will be hardy to zone 7 if carefully sited (Dirr 2009).

 All the same, any student of podocarps wishing to study them in an outdoor setting in the temperate northern hemisphere would find Cornwall hard to beat, and in particular Tregrehan, where Tom Hudson has built up probably the most comprehensive collection grown outdoors in Europe.
 The Tregrehan collection was of enormous value in researching and preparing this new account for IDS Trees and Shrubs Online.
 Furthermore, it serves to illustrate how far this genus has come in gardens in the relatively recent past.

 Few of the early introductions of podocarps to European horticulture generated significant excitement.
-Large tree-forming species like New Zealand’s P. totara were burdened with a weight of expectation that they could not live up to in northern gardens and they quickly became collectors items – their rather exacting environmental requirements were another barrier to broader use and popularity.
-Interest in podocarps seems to have dipped to a particularly low ebb in the early 20th century when China’s extraordinary floristic wealth began to flow into western gardens, monopolising horticulture’s attention.
+Large tree-forming species like New Zealand’s Podocarpus totara were burdened with a weight of expectation that they could not live up to in northern gardens and they quickly became collectors items – their rather exacting environmental requirements were another barrier to broader use and popularity.
+Interest in the genus seems to have dipped to a particularly low ebb in the early 20th century when China’s extraordinary floristic wealth began to flow into western gardens, monopolising horticulture’s attention.
 Bean’s eighth edition (1976) treated only six species that are still included in Podocarpus today (P. lawrencei [as P. alpinus]; P. macrophyllus; P. nivalis; P. nubigenus; P. salignus; and P. totara).
 Clarke’s Supplement (1988) added two more (P. acutifolius and P. laetus [as P. hallii]), while New Trees (2009) added a further four (P. elatus; P. henkelii; P. latifolius; and P. matudae) and in so doing extended coverage to some unequivocally warm-temperate species, reflecting a general and ongoing trend in northern horticulture for pushing the boundaries of hardiness.

 Some of the species included in this account would have been included in New Trees had its remit extended to new shrubs.
 Indeed, stature is an important horticultural fault line in Podocarpus with species broadly falling into two groups: low shrubs and true trees (Grimshaw & Bayton 2009).
 Few species or selections offer a bridge between these two extremes in cultivation, though several blur the boundary in the wild.
 For example, P. lawrencei is known in cultivation as a low, spreading shrub from alpine habitats in SE Australia, but individuals to 20 m have been recorded from the Errinundra Plateau in Victoria (Debreczy & Rácz 2011); similarly, several largely tropical species have extensive distributions and form trees at lower elevations but are reduced to shrubs at altitude (Farjon 2017).
 Even among the hardiest podocarps the tree-forming species generally require more warmth than the shrubs, which are better equipped to deal with cooler conditions.
 Shrubby species like P. lawrencei and P. nivalis excel on the rock garden at the Royal Botanic Garden Edinburgh, for example, while even in the shelter of adjacent woodland tree-forming species such as P. nubigenus and P. salignus rather limp along, handicapped by the lack of prolonged summer warmth, the relatively low precipitation, or both.